NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Pharasma - Minor Curse.md

-**Minor Curse** Horrifying or enticing visions of your final judgment distract you from the task at hand.
+Horrifying or enticing visions of your final judgment distract you from the task at hand.
 You take a -2 status penalty to initiative rolls.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*